 The first column is the subnet with the “default” being a wildcard for everything else.
 The “via” fragment points to the however when it is missing it indicates that that network is connected directly and instead it describes a source address.

-The column translates to the number of hops required to reach the destination and is used to determine which route shall be preferred when there are more than one route available for a specific destination.
-Since it reassembles the concept of distance the lower it’s value is the better.
+The metric field/column translates to the number of hops required to reach the destination and is used to determine which route shall be preferred when there are more than one route available for a specific destination.
+Since this value is related to the concept of distance, the lower it’s value is the better.